 Will Insurance Cover My Roof Replacement?

 Many clients consider waiting until a big event in hopes that insurance will cover a replacement.
 But in our experience, insurance companies often pay less than clients expect or not at all when it comes to roof damage from wind, hail or water.
 In the case of an older roof, you may find that insurance companies pay less based on its decreased value and not nearly enough to cover a full replacement with improved materials.
-Our decades of experience working with clients has confirmed that the way to get the best price is by acting before an emergency situation happens.
+Our decades of experience working with clients have confirmed that the way to get the best price is by acting before an emergency situation happens.
 This gives you more time, flexibility and choices.

 Signs My Roof May Need Replacing